goldenstatedigitalnetwork/goldenstatedigitalnetwork.github.io/affiliates.md

 ## Service Offerings

-Your organization decides what service(s) to offer and sets the terms (i.e.., eligibility, and whether free or cost-recovery).
+Your organization decides what service(s) to offer and sets the terms (i.e., eligibility, and whether free or cost-recovery).
 While some Affiliates offer the full range of services, others offer specific services, such as digitization training and a self-service scanning lab.

 ## Cost

-There are no fees for participating in the GSDN.
+There are no fees for participating as a GSDN Affiliate.

 ## Terms of Participation